brand life cycle

 Product Life Cycle Case Study: Pulse Candy

-Pulse Candy was introduced in 2013 by the DS Group, a leading Indian FMCG company.
-DS Group is the manufacturer of brands such as Rajnigandha (Pan Masala), Baba (Tobacco), and Catch (spices).
+Pulse Candy was introduced in 2013 by the DS Group, a leading Indian FMCG company that manufactures brands such as Rajnigandha (Pan Masala), Baba (Tobacco), and Catch (spices).

 Pulse Candy Ad